We Analyzed the Future Direction of Dogness (International) Corporation (DOGZ), Here is What We Found

-Dogness (International) Corporation (NASDAQ:DOGZ) went up by 14.63% from its latest closing price compared to the recent 1-year high of $5.71.
-The company’s stock price has collected 22.66% of gains in the last five trading sessions.
-Press Release reported on 11/24/21 that Dogness’ Pet Products to Be Showcased on Leading Retailer’s TV Shopping Programs Reaching Millions of Customers
+Dogness (International) Corporation (NASDAQ:DOGZ) went up by 4.14% from its latest closing price compared to the recent 1-year high of $5.71.
+The company’s stock price has collected 10.29% of gains in the last five trading sessions.
+Press Release reported on 12/08/21 that Dogness Successfully Completes Holiday Deliveries to Major Warehouse Retailers

 Is It Worth Investing in Dogness (International) Corporation (NASDAQ :DOGZ) Right Now?